Coastal Infrastructure Accounting

 Flood Barriers and Tidal Gates

-Movable flood barriers and tidal gates represent specialized infrastructure for managing water levels in estuaries and tidal zones.
-These assets combine structural elements with mechanical and electrical systems, requiring separate depreciation schedules for each component category[25].
-Notable examples include the Thames Barrier in London (operational since 1984, protecting 125 km^2^ of floodplain), the Maeslantkering in the Netherlands (one of the largest moving structures in the world, part of the Delta Works programme), and the MOSE barrier system in Venice (completed 2020, comprising 78 mobile gates across three lagoon inlets).
-These systems illustrate how movable barrier assets can involve capital values in the billions of dollars and design lives spanning 50--100 years, with significant ongoing maintenance requirements that must be carefully classified between intermediate consumption and capital formation[26].
+Movable flood barriers and tidal gates manage water levels in estuaries and tidal zones.
+These assets combine structural elements with mechanical and electrical systems, requiring separate depreciation schedules for each component category.[23]
+Notable systems include the Thames Barrier (operational since 1984), the Maeslantkering (part of the Netherlands Delta Works), and Venice's MOSE barrier (completed 2020, 78 mobile gates).
+These examples illustrate capital values in the billions of dollars, design lives of 50--100 years, and significant ongoing maintenance that must be classified between intermediate consumption and capital formation.[24]

 3.1.3 Reclaimed Land

-When coastal ecosystems such as mangroves or seagrass meadows are converted to reclaimed land, the accounting framework should capture both sides of the transaction.
-The gain from the new produced land asset should be recorded as gross fixed capital formation, while the loss of the ecosystem asset should be recorded as ecosystem degradation and conversion in the ecosystem extent and condition accounts.
-The net asset change is the difference between the value of the new produced asset and the net present value of the foregone ecosystem service flows from the converted area.
-This trade-off calculation provides decision-makers with a comprehensive picture of the costs and benefits of land reclamation.
-The SEEA EA provides that "the value of losses in ecosystem services that result from ecosystem degradation should be recorded as an ecosystem degradation cost"[30], enabling a structured comparison between the produced asset gain and the ecosystem capital loss.
+When coastal ecosystems are converted to reclaimed land, the framework captures both sides: the new produced land asset is recorded as gross fixed capital formation, while the ecosystem asset loss is recorded as ecosystem degradation and conversion in extent and condition accounts.
+The SEEA EA provides that "the value of losses in ecosystem services that result from ecosystem degradation should be recorded as an ecosystem degradation cost,"[28] enabling a structured comparison between the produced asset gain and the ecosystem capital loss.

 3.2 Asset Valuation